 These orchids are popular gifts, in part due to their long-lasting flowers.
 When compared to cut flower arrangements sold at the flower shop, Phalaenopsis orchids are relatively inexpensive.
 You can easily find a potted Phalaenopsis orchid for under $20 and feel good about giving it as a gift.
 It just looks luxurious and beautiful.

-You will often see these orchids sitting in the entryway of a new business, by the bed of a sick patient in the hospital, or used in weddings, funerals and other momentous events.
+You will often see these orchids sitting in the entryway of a new business, by the bed of a sick patient in the hospital, or used in weddings, funerals and other significant events like Lunar New Year.
 Like I said, these orchids can be found everywhere!

 Phalaenopsis orchids are also sometimes referred to as “moth orchids.”
 This nickname dates way back to the 1700s, when a naturalist named Peter Osbeck gave them this name.
 Supposedly, he mistook a cluster of Phalaenopsis orchids in a field for a group of moths, and the nickname stuck.